Cordeval/fari-app/docs/fari-wiki.md

 ### Generic Block Controls

-Blocks are all based around the same idea, for that reason all types of blocks have a similar set of actions you can use to help you create a nice character sheet.
+Blocks are all based around the same idea.
+For that reason, all types of blocks have a similar set of actions you can use to help you create a nice character sheet.

-- `Move`: Using the drag icon, you can move your blocks _inside the section_ by simply dragging and dropping them where you you
+- `Move`: Using the drag icon, you can move your blocks _inside the section_ by simply dragging and dropping them where you want.
-- `Duplicate`: This action will let you duplicate and append right below a block of the type type with the same values
+- `Duplicate`: This action will let you duplicate and append right below a block another block with the same values.
-- `Remove`: This action will remove the block from the section
+- `Remove`: This action will remove the block from the section.
 - `Help Text`: Each block can have some help text attached to it.
-It can useful when you want to provide some useful information to the user of the sheet about what a certain block is about or how its used in the game.
+Use it when you want to provide information to the sheet user what a certain block is about or how it's used in your game.
   - When left empty, the help text will disappear when the advanced mode is toggled off.

 ![Generic Block Controls](https://gyazo.com/45af086acdaf7542f343e361a1d078d0.png)